mlswg/mls-protocol/draft-ietf-mls-protocol.md

 maintaining the following property: the private key of a node in the tree is known only to members of the group that are assigned a leaf in the node's subtree.
-This is called the *ratchet tree invariant* and it makes it possible to encrypt to all group members except one, with a number of ciphertexts that's logarithmic in the number of group members.
+This is called the *ratchet tree invariant* and it makes it possible to encrypt to all group members except one, with a number of ciphertexts that is logarithmic in the number of group members.

 The ability to efficiently encrypt to all members except one allows members to